gravitational/teleport-plugins/access/slack/README.md

 This configuration section ensures that the bot can talk to your teleport auth server & manage access-requests.
-Use `tctl auth sign --format=tls` to generate the required PEM files, and make sure that the Auth Server's GRPC API is accessible at the address indicated by `auth-server`.
+Use `tctl auth sign --format=tls` to generate the required PEM files, and make sure that the Auth Server's GRPC API is accessible at the address indicated by `auth_server`.

 *NOTE*: The slack plugin must be given a teleport user identity with appropriate permissions.
 See the [acccess package README](../README.md#authentication)